Leslie Crowther: Game shows

 Crowther was one of the many hosts of the ITV panel/game show Whose Baby? which he presented in the mid-1980s.
 He also presented the fifth series of Southern Television's children's game show Runaround in 1977, standing in for Mike Reid.
-He was also host of the first British version of the game show The Price is Right, from 1984 to 1988, during which time his "Come on down!" catchphrase became familiar.
-In 1994, Crowther said that when The Price is Right was axed in May 1988, the producers never bothered to contact him directly.
+He was also host of the first British version of the game show The Price Is Right, from 1984 to 1988, during which time his "Come on down!" catchphrase became familiar.
+In 1994, Crowther said that when The Price Is Right was axed in May 1988, the producers never bothered to contact him directly.
 Instead, he learned the news from the press who called at his house and asked him how he felt.

-In February 1990, he was chosen to be host of the TV show Stars in Their Eyes.
+In February 1990, he was chosen to be host of the TV show Stars in Their Eyes by Granada TV.
 The first episode was transmitted on 21 July 1990.
 Crowther hosted the first three series, and a Christmas special in 1991.
 At the time of his car crash in October 1992 he was booked to record an Elvis Presley special, which was then hosted by Russ Abbot, and a fourth series, eventually hosted by Matthew Kelly (who would later host the show for 11 years).

 1992 car crash

-The show business career of Leslie Crowther ended suddenly on 3 October, 1992 on the M5 near Cheltenham, when he sustained serious head injuries in a car crash.
-It was speculated that he fell asleep at the wheel and, as a result, his Rolls-Royce car skidded into the central reservation barrier.
-The car ended up on its roof on the hard shoulder of the motorway, and was a write-off.
+The show business career of Leslie Crowther came to a sudden end on the afternoon of Saturday, 3 October 1992, on the M5 near Cheltenham, when he sustained serious head injuries in a car crash.
+It was speculated that he fell asleep at the wheel and, as a result, his Rolls-Royce skidded into the embankment, overturned and ended up on its roof on the hard shoulder of the motorway.
+It was a complete write-off.

-In the months before the crash, Crowther was busy with Lord's Taverners events and functions as well as charity work and public appearances, and, on the previous day, 2 October, had been to a dinner in Swansea.
-That night, he stayed at a hotel in Birmingham and then opened Allied Carpets stores in West Bromwich on 3 October.
+In the months before the crash, Crowther was busy with Lord's Taverners events and functions as well as charity work and public appearances and on the previous evening, 2 October, he had been to a dinner in Swansea where he was guest speaker.
+He then opened Allied Carpets stores in West Bromwich and Brierley Hill on the morning and early afternoon of 3 October.
 Crowther was returning home when the crash occurred.